rexy09/smartsti_web/README.md

 # eshops

-A Vite + React project for eCommerce.
+A Vite + React project for SmartSTI.

 ## Getting Started